udacitydrl/tennis/REPORT.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
 To meet the requires, two agents are created using he Deep Deterministic Policy Gradient algorithm (DDPG) [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).

-The multiagent model successfully solves the environment after 124 episodes.
+The two DDPG agents successfully solve the environment after 124 episodes.

 ## Brief overview of DDPG algorithm